-The Plan's record of distribution required by 16 TAC § 25.53(c)(4)(A) is described below consistent with 16 TAC §§ 25.53(c)(1)(A)(i)(III).
+The Plan's record of distribution required by 16 TAC § 25.53(c)(4)(A) is provided in Annex III, page 41 of the Plan, consistent with 16 TAC § 25.53(c)(1)(A)(i)(III).
+El Sauz will file a supplement with the completed record of distribution at a later date.

-As described in the Site Personnel Training, page 7 of the Plan, new site personnel will be oriented to the Plan via a copy and review of the Plan in combination with their orientation to other Apex Clean Energy safety policies.
+As described in the Site Personnel Training section, page 6 of the Plan, new site personnel will be oriented to the Plan via a copy and review of the Plan in combination with their orientation to other Apex Clean Energy safety policies.
 Beyond new hire orientation, the facility manager or the person's direct supervisor shall be responsible for providing training on the Plan.
-A copy of this Plan is provided to each site person and is always to be available for all site personnel to review.
+A copy of this Plan will be provided to each person designated to be on site and is always to be available for all site personnel to review.